Queeg (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 4 October 1988 in the 9:00 pm evening slot.
+The episode was originally broadcast on the British television channel BBC2 on 4 October 1988.

 Norman Lovett, who played Holly, stated, in the Series II documentary It's Cold Outside, that the episode was one of his favourites.
 It came in 9th place in a Red Dwarf Smegazine readers' poll with 4.4% of the overall votes.

+Reviewing the episode for CultBox in 2017 Sophie Davies said that "the final reveal of 'Queeg never existed, it was me all along' is up there as one of Red Dwarf’s best moments."

 Remastering

 The remastering of Series I to III was carried out during the late 1990s.
 Changes throughout the series included replacement of the opening credits, giving the picture a colour grade and filmising, computer generated special effects of Red Dwarf and many more visual and audio enhancements.
 Changes made specific to "Queeg" include sound effects on the meteor impact have been enhanced.
 Video and sound effects have been added to the original live-action footage of Rimmer's hologrammatic form malfunctioning.